penrose/penrose/tutorial/tutorial.md

 With the neccessary tools set up, we can finally start making Penrose programs that will produce beautiful visualizations for you.
 Before talking about any code, a basic understanding of a Penrose program will benefit you so you feel less overwhelmed.
 Learning a new environment can be intimidating, and we want to make that process go as smooth as it can possibly be. 💙

+# How do we diagram by hand?
+Now, for a second, I want you to recall how you would normally diagram a concept using a pen or pencil.
+It will most likely involve the following steps,
+* **_Decide on what you are diagramming_**
+    * There must be something that you wanted to diagram, so you are here pondering how to diagram it.
+Let's say we are making a diagram of all the plants 🪴 in your house, then plants would be our **domain** of objects that we are working with.
+* **_Have a (mental) list of the objects you want to include in the diagram_**
+    * We either write down, or mentally construct the list of plants that will be included in our diagram.
+They are the substances of our diagram that we will see.
+* **_Figure out the relationships between the objects_**
+    *  If we were only to put the list of things on paper, that would not be an interesting nor useful diagram.
+Normally, there are relationships we want to visualize through diagramming.
+For example, we could group the plants based on the number of times they need to be watered on a weekly basis.
+Then we would have visual clusters of elements.
+* **_Explore different visual styles_**
+    * Drawings commonly require explorations and various attempts with colors, sizes, and compositions.

 # What makes a Penrose program?
 Every Penrose program consists of 3 files: A `.dsl`  file that defines the language specific to the domain, a `.sub` file that creates substances of mathematical content, and lastly, a `.sty` file that specifies the style of the visual representation.
 We call a group of these programs (**DOMAIN, SUBSTANCE, STYLE**) that can be used together a "triple."